Koroxal/EMbru-code/README.md

   ⁃ Stage 1 (EM method): implemented in code_em_stage1.R, which includes the necessary functions for the Expectation-Maximisation procedure.

-  ⁃ Stage 2 (inlabru): implemented in code_inla_stage2.R, which uses the inlabru package to perform inference based on the output from Stage 1.
+  ⁃ Stage 2 (inlabru): implemented in code_inla_stage2.R, which provides the functions required to perform inference with inlabru, using the output from Stage 1.